Cozy Peach Kitchen

 For best quality, keep leftovers refrigerated for 3-4 days.
 I like to eat leftovers cold but they are also good warm.
 Reheat single servings in the microwave or transfer to a small saucepot and heat over medium-low heat.
 Add a splash of vegetable broth if needed to prevent burning while reheating.

-Yes, quinoa salad freezes well for up to 3 months.
-Let it cool completely before transferring to freezer-safe containers (these are the ones that I use).
+To freeze: Quinoa salad freezes well for up to 3 months.
+Let it cool completely before transferring to freezer-safe containers.
 Let thaw overnight in the fridge before reheating.

 Looking for more easy meal ideas?